Obesity and Unhealthy Weight Gain in Children

-Obesity in children can be multifactorial, with lack of physical exercise and change in eating habits being major contributors.
+Obesity in children can be multi-factorial, with a lack of physical exercise and a change in eating habits being major contributors.
 Some of the other reasons behind the increasing incidence of obesity in Indian children are:

-- Improper diet – Nowadays, most children consume high calorie foods with poor nutritional value like chips.
-Consuming packed and processed foods increases their body mass.
+- Improper diet – Nowadays, most children consume high-calorie foods with poor nutritional value like chips.
+Consuming packed and processed foods increase their body mass.

 - Hereditary – Obesity can also be hereditary.
 Children belonging to families with a history of obesity are likely to become obese if properly cared for.

 - Endocrine diseases – Several endocrine diseases such as hypothyroidism, polycystic ovarian syndrome, or other rare diseases can also cause obesity among children.

 Childhood obesity increases the risk of developing many life-threatening ailments like diabetes, heart disease, stroke or cancer later on in life.
 Therefore, parents should make their children follow a daily exercise regimen involving aerobic exercises like dancing, running, jumping rope.
 Regular exercise burns extra calories and helps in maintaining optimum body weight.
 It also ensures the proper functioning of organs like lungs and heart and is vital for the development of strong bones and muscles.
 At least 60 minutes of regular moderate-intensity exercise is recommended for children of ages 5–17 years.
 But exercise alone is not enough to ensure good health.
 It is also important to provide children with a healthy diet and ensure that they stay away from obesity-inducing junk food.
 To help you understand and fulfill your children’s dietary requirements, we have prepared an easy-to-understand dietary requirements table and a sample menu.